Rushadilly/Revival/posts/Revival #3.md

 He considered going back to sleep, but he felt his mind and body protest like a sick stomach that had eaten too much candy.

 He found himself humming a tune he half-remembered, the words soft and muddled, something about Jesus carrying in the dark.
-It steadied him, if only a little while, till he spotted something past his tent.
+<br>It steadied him, if only a little while, till he spotted something past his tent.

 Opposite the lake was a dirt path leading to what looked like a town.
-He hesitated, staring down the dark path.
-Probably not the smartest idea to wander into some strange town at night, but lying in his tent, alone with his thoughts?
-Somehow that sounded worse.
+<br>He hesitated, staring down the dark path.
+<br>Probably not the smartest idea to wander into some strange town at night, but lying in his tent, alone with his thoughts?
+<br>Somehow that sounded worse.

 With a sigh that was half defeat, half curiosity, he started walking.

-## 🌆 Town
+### 🌆 Town

 Joseph followed the dirt path where the town opened up to him.
-Unlike the forest’s hush, there was life here, faint though it was.
-A shutter creaked as a breeze pushed it open.
-Somewhere, a door closed.
-A lantern burned low above a stoop, its light flickering against crooked beams.
+<br>Unlike the forest’s hush, there was life here, faint though it was.
+<br>A shutter creaked as a breeze pushed it open.
+<br>Somewhere, a door closed.
+<br>A lantern burned low above a stoop, its light flickering against crooked beams.

 The place wasn’t bustling by any means, but it breathed—like an animal asleep, stirring now and again.

 Then came the sound.

 **Laughter**, rowdy and sharp, spilling from a building down the road.
-Some kind of tavern?
-Its windows bled orange light, warped by crooked shutters.
-Shadows moved within, shapes jostling and leaning close.
+<br>Some kind of tavern?
+<br>Its windows bled orange light, warped by crooked shutters.
+<br>Shadows moved within, shapes jostling and leaning close.

 Joseph slowed, ears flicking.
-The noise swelled—then, just as he reached the tavern’s edge, it cut off.
+<br>The noise swelled—then, just as he reached the tavern’s edge, it cut off.

 The silence was sudden, suffocating.
-Not a murmur, not a footstep.
-Even the crickets seemed to stop.
+<br>Not a murmur, not a footstep.
+<br>Even the crickets seemed to stop.

 Joseph stood there, paws pressed into the dirt, waiting for something—anything—to break it.

-## ⚠️ Danger
+### ⚠️ Danger

 Then the tavern doors burst open.

 Something small and broken hit the dirt with a dull thud.
+<br>Joseph flinched.
-Joseph flinched.
-It was a Pokémon—fur matted, sides heaving, muzzle pressed into the dust.
-The poor thing groaned but didn’t rise.
+<br>It was a Pokémon—fur matted, sides heaving, muzzle pressed into the dust.
+<br>The poor thing groaned but didn’t rise.

 A moment later, they came.
-Three figures strode out together, each wearing strips of tattered crimson cloth tied at their arms.
-Their voices carried the easy confidence of those who owned the night.
+<br>Three figures strode out together, each wearing strips of tattered crimson cloth tied at their arms.
+<br>Their voices carried the easy confidence of those who owned the night.

 > “Pathetic,” the leader sneered

 A heavyset Houndoom.
-He shoved the victim onto his back with a kick, looming over him, teeth bared in a cruel grin.
+<br>He shoved the victim onto his back with a kick, looming over him, teeth bared in a cruel grin.

 > “You think you can cheat the guild?
 You think you can cheat _us_?”